 And it’s not just at home where we get sucked in.
 Any teacher working in a STEM department knows what that storeroom looks like.
 The longer you’ve been teaching, the more tales you have to tell.

-In 2017, schools in America started banning the fidget spinner, labelling it a distraction.
+In 2017, schools in America started banning the fidget spinner, labelling it as a distraction.

 I think we can all agree that fidget spinners and drones are not a great comparison.
 We just wanted to give fidget spinners a final ‘spin’ in our articles before they fade into the tech abyss.

-The point is that drones are here to stay and that’s a very compelling reason to teach kids how to use them.
+The point is that drones are here to stay and that’s a very compelling reason to have a drone curriculum in any STEM program and teach kids how to use them.
 But it’s not the only reason.
 What makes something stick around for educators has to go far beyond that.

 These are the 19 reasons we think kids should learn to fly drones in the classroom.